overflowy/chat-key/README.md

 | `temperature`   | The temperature to use when generating the response (0.0 - 1.0)                                          | `0.7`     |
 | `model`         | The model to use when generating the response, more info [here](https://platform.openai.com/docs/models) | `gpt-3.5` |

-*More parameters will be included in future releases.
+\*More parameters will be included in future releases.

 ## Acknowledgements

 - [cocobelgica](https://github.com/cocobelgica) for the JSON lib
+- [teadrinker](https://www.autohotkey.com/boards/viewtopic.php?t=113529) for the HBitmapFromResource lib